10 Orthopedic Marketing Strategies for Your Practice’s Website

 In order to determine if your website is mobile-friendly and responsive, visit Google’s mobile-friendly test.
 This free, simple test will simply indicate whether or not your page is mobile-friendly.

 Google Analytics is the leading web analytics tool and it’s free!
 Google Analytics is an invaluable marketing tool that tracks and reports website traffic.
 It displays incredibly useful information such as visitor count, bounce rate, average duration, and pages/session.
 It also reveals the location of your visitors, which pages are most popular, and how users navigate from page to page.

 Are your marketing efforts driving more website traffic and helping you acquire new orthopedic patients?
 Google Analytics can help answer this question and many more.
 This tool is essential in measuring the effectiveness of your online marketing campaigns and website outreach.

 3. Embed Google Reviews on Website

 Consumers like to do their due diligence before making purchases, big or small.
-And they especially like to do their due diligence before choosing a doctor.
+And they especially like to do their due diligence before choosing an orthopedic surgeon.